30Sana/Claude-Usage-CLI/README.md

 # Claude Usage CLI

-**Monitor your Claude.ai usage limits in real time — прямо from your terminal**
+**Monitor your Claude.ai usage limits in real time — from your terminal**

 <br>